-You will need your own DSLR camera.
-For classroom classes you can use our digital lab’s computers if you do not have one at home.
-For online courses, of course, you will need to have tour own computer capability and at least a fairly recent version of Photoshop.
-Although we will be following the general week-to-week pattern of topics and assignments there are no classroom meetings and you can work pretty much at your own pace so long as you meet the assignment and quiz deadlines.
+You will need your own DSLR or mirrorless camera with interchangeable lenses.
+For classroom-based classes you can use our digital lab’s computers if you do not have one at home.
+For online courses, of course, you will need to have tour own computer capability and at least a fairly recent version of Photoshop™.
+Although we will be following the general week-to-week pattern of topics and assignments from classsroom versions, there are no classroom meetings and you can work pretty much at your own pace so long as you meet the assignment and quiz deadlines.

-I have two online sections of this class and we also have one classroom based section with Professor Gary Holley.
+I have two online sections of this class and we also have one classroom based section team taught with Professor Christine Bowers and Professor Gary Holley.
 This is an important course to make sure your grounding is solid for going on in our program.

 “Introduction to Digital Photography”

-The 4-credit hour class will cover the topic from light characteristics, lighting styles, lighting instruments (from studio-based units to portable flash including hot lights, cool lights, and electronic flash units), light modification, and selecting the right lighting equipment to deal with various various surfaces and materials.
+The 4-credit hour class will cover the topic from the technical to the aesthetic including light characteristics, lighting styles, lighting instruments (from studio-based units to portable flash including hot lights, cool lights, and electronic flash units), light modification, and selecting the right lighting equipment to deal with various various surfaces and materials.

-You will need your own camera but you can complete assignments using our studios and lights.
-We will cover building your own light and location kits as well which you will need to do for your own work and after the class.
+You will need your own digital or film camera but you can complete assignments using our studios and lights.
+We will also cover building your own light and location kits as well which you will need to do for your own work and after the class.